-Review aerial photos, conduct inspections of the Riparian Corridor and use other monitoring data to determine changes in the health of the riparian vegetation and stability of riverbanks.
-Maintain records showing changes in the Riparian Corridor.
+Review annual aerial photos, and conduct inspections of the $\mathbb{R}$ iparian eCorridor and use other monitoring data to determine changes in the health of the riparian vegetation and stability of riverbanks.
+Maintain records a file of photos and maps showing changes in the $\mathbb{R}$ iparian eCorridor.

-- 2. Planting and Revegetation Replant areas as needed and prioritize areas for planting.
-Costs of planting may be borne fully or partially by the District. - 3.
-Technical Assistance As District resources and priorities allow, provide technical assistance through staff as follows: - a.
-Permits b.
-Design
+2. Planting and Revegetation

+Replant areas as needed and prioritize areas for planting.
+Costs of planting may be borne fully or partially by the District.

+3. Technical Assistance

+As District resources and priorities allow, Pprovide technical assistance through staff as follows:

+a.
+Permits

-Assist individuals seeking permits to revegetate and change the vegetation type along the Riparian Corridor.
+Assist individuals seeking permits to revegetate and change the vegetation type along the $\frac{1}{100}$ Riparian eCorridor.